FAQ On Writing

 Why?
 Because:

-Bullshit like this fills me with annoyance bordering on rage.
-“Process” isn’t the point, and it sure as hell isn’t the “secret solution.”
+1.)
+“Process” is never the point.
+And it sure as hell isn’t the “secret solution.”

-Like, I sit down, put pen to paper or fingers to keyboard, and I make words.
-It’s the same way “going for a run” mostly involves “putting shoes on” and then, you know, “running.”
-That’s 99% of it.
+I sit down, put pen to paper or fingers to keyboard, and I make words.
+It’s the same way “going for a run” mostly involves “putting shoes on” and then running.

 As Elizabeth Gilbert, author of Eat, Pray, Love, put it: